The ultimate guide to modernizing your QMS before submission

 A right-sized QMS is great in theory, but without the right QMS solution, your team may still end up drowning in manual documentation while missing or outdated records leave you vulnerable to audit findings.

 Greenlight Guru is purpose-built to be a lightweight, flexible eQMS that keeps early-stage teams compliant from the start.
 Our eQMS combines easy implementation with powerful medtech-specific modules like design controls, risk management, supplier management and more.
-And because it integrates with the tools engineers love, like GitHub and Jira, you won’t have to worry about work happening outside the system that isn’t documented.
-With Greenlight Guru, you’ll have exactly what you need right now in a system that’s built to grow with you for the long-term.
+And because it integrates with the tools engineers love, like GitHub and Jira, you won't have to worry about work happening outside the system that isn't documented.

 If you're ready to stop compromising on your QMS solution, then get your free demo of Greenlight Guru today!